asherikov/codeincomplete/README.md

 ### Performance

 - Define class methods in source files instead of headers to reduce compilation complexity.
-Note that the number of lines in a method does not reflect its complexity, so even one-liners should not be kept in the headers.
+Remember that the number of lines in a method does not reflect its complexity, so even one-liners should not be kept in the headers.

 - Use explicit template instantiations when possible